I lost 1800 CZK in my first 24 hours in Prague because I didn’t know the things to avoid in Prague.

 Many travelers assume Prague is completely safe and let their guard down, this is usually when problems occur.

-To avoid this, keep your belongings secure: use a zipped bag, avoid keeping valuables in back pockets, and stay aware of your surroundings in crowded areas.
+To avoid this, keep your belongings secure: use a zipped bag, avoid keeping valuables in back pockets, and stay aware of your surroundings in crowded areas, check your bag every 30 min.

 A small habit, like checking your bag occasionally, can prevent a frustrating situation.